jonnyleealas/401-Reads/prework/pre1.md

 1. Solve it manually with 3 sets of sample data.
 1. Optimize the manual steps.
 1. Write the manual steps as comments or pseudo-code.
-1. Replace psuedo code with real code.
+1. Replace pseudo code with real code.
 1. Optimize the real code.

 #